Organised by Indigenous tourism operators for Indigenous tourism in AUSTRALIA

 Conference papers must be presented in the finish format not less 60 days prior to the event.

-First round of call for papers will be closed by 2020 with a second, if required, which closes on 2020.
+Second round of call for papers will be closed on June 30, 2023.

 Papers that are not chosen in the first round may be resubmitted if there is a second round.